Another entry in the DR chronicals...

 (Side note; I am actually a mom of three but placed my second child for adoption.

-See more on that story here.)
+See more on that story on this blogpost.)

-From one side the men are actually very sweet and involved with their children, but there are others who are more of the head-of-household type and prefer the roll of being authoritative and served by their wives and children.
+On one side the men are actually very sweet and involved with their children, but there are others who are more of the head-of-household type and prefer the roll of being authoritative and served by their wives and children.

-Many women do not work, and weren't working before all the current worldly crisis, or whatever you want to call it.
+Many women do not work, and weren't working before all the current worldly "crisis", or whatever you want to call it.

-This came up in a discussion with my ex mother-in-law because one would assume things are harder as a single mom as I am.
+This came up in a discussion with my (ex) mother-in-law because one would assume things are harder as a single mom as I am.

-I know, I know...negative Nancy.
 Don't start with me on that.

 It takes a village, right?